Showing posts with label me. Show all posts

 I am bored... so bored that I have gained 10 lbs in the last 6 months.
 Now, I am not only bored.
 I am bored and fat.

 I need to get back to my regular jogging regimen.
-The jogging might somehow elevate my endorphins thus making me feel "less" bored.
+The jogging might somehow elevate my endorphins and thus make me feel "less" bored.
 Sigh!

 It is a lazy, rainy, gloomy, Monday.
 As usual I woke up before my alarm clock was set to ring at 5:30 A.M.
 Monday mornings are just hectic for me.
 My son is off for the week and I have to make sure everything is ready and packed.
 Daughter #1 is on duty today until tomorrow.
 Daughter #2 has to be in school real early - she has been elevated to senior level teacher and IB teacher.
 Daughter #3 has a patient at 8 A.M.- a child of 5 is to have multiple teeth extraction and has to be sedated.
 Daughter #4 is all toxic for today is the start of her midterm exams.
 Ethan added to the hullabaloo by waking up earlier than usual and demanding to be fed ASAP.